MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

    ![Enter your on-premises data gateway](enter-gateway.png)

-4. Select the authentication method you'll require to connect to the web page.
+4. Select the authentication method you'll use to connect to the web page.

    ![Select the authentication method](online-authentication.png)